farlee2121/DevEssentialsBlog/content/posts/2021-12-24-Why-Sprints-Should-be-Stable.md

 - Iteration
 - Methodologies
 - Planning
+title: Why Sprints Should Be Stable
 ---

-# Why Sprints Should Be Stable

 I've long understood agile sprints to be a fixed set of work.
 Lately, I've had to examine why.
 I think the principle still stands, and here's why.